Report: Musk proposes going ahead with deal to buy Twitter

 Trading in shares of Twitter was halted after the stock spiked on reports that Elon Musk would proceed with his $44 billion deal to buy the company after months of legal battles.

 For a second time, Musk offered to buy the San Francisco company at $54.20.
-Shares jumped nearly 13% to $47.95 before trading stopped.
+Twitter’s stock jumped nearly 13% to $47.93 before trading stopped on the New York Stock Exchange, which listed “news pending” as the reason for the halt.
+Trading halts are how stock exchanges give investors a forced timeout when trading for a stock gets too chaotic, or when a company is about to offer market-moving news.

 Bloomberg News reported Tuesday that Musk made the proposal in a letter to Twitter, according to people familiar with the case who were not identified.

 Musk has been trying to back out of the deal for several months after signing on to buy the social media platform in April.
-Shareholders have already approved the sale.
+Shareholders have already approved the sale, and legal experts say Musk faced a huge challenge to defend against a Twitter lawsuit, which was filed in July.

 Musk claimed that Twitter under-counted the number of fake accounts on its platform, and Twitter sued when Musk announced the deal was off.

 Neither Twitter nor lawyers for Musk responded to messages seeking comment on Tuesday.